home-assistant/home-assistant.io/source/_integrations/http.markdown

 ## TLS/SSL Configuration per port

 The below sample will listen on multiple ports which can be useful for devices that use webhooks that do no work with SSL or use an older TLS/SSL standard.

+Configuring the first one with the most secure settings when using multiple servers, as it will be used by default when determining the external URL.

 - 8123 - TLS with the modern TLS/SSL profile
 - 8124 - TLS with the intermediate TLS/SSL profile